richardhealy/instant/README.md

 #BaseKit Instant Theme Creator Plugin

-Used in conjuction with the Theme Development Kit.
+Used in conjunction with the Theme Development Kit.

 ## Usage